GarwelGarwel/KerbalHealth/README.md

 **Radiation**

 All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
 Radiation is measured in banana equivalent doses (about 1e-7 Sv), or simply bananas.
-1e7 (10,000,000) bananas reduce max HP by 25%; 4e7 bananas kill a kerbal.
-Currently, there is no way to reduce the dose.
+1e7 (10,000,000) bananas reduce max HP by 10%; 1e8 (100,000,000) bananas kill a kerbal.
+Currently, there is no way to reduce the dose, so plan missions carefully.

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
 Many planets and some moons have magnetic fields that stop some radiation; atmospheres are also very effective in shielding it (see [wiki](https://github.com/GarwelGarwel/KerbalHealth/wiki/Radiation) for more).
 Being close to a celestial body helps screen some rays too.
 E.g., radiation level at Kerbin's sea level is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
 Being on EVA takes away all the protection your ship provides and dramatically increases radiation level.
 Artificial radiation is created by certain parts like atomic engines and nuclear reactors.